mihisg/NewerSMBW_stuff/States.md

 CREATE_STATE(MyGoomba, Die);
 ```
 This step maybe seems confusing because why do we have to do it twice, one time with ``DECLARE_STATE`` inside the class and the other time by using ``CREATE_STATE``
-outside of your class.
+outside of your class?
 Well, this is how the code is structured in NSMBW (explanation is given at the end of the document in the ``insider-Knowledge``-section.

 ## Use the states and tell the game what do to in each state